HamzaHassan21/lambda-vs-lambdaedge-performance-analysis/README.md

 P99 latency

-Error rates or throttling behaviour
+Error or throttling behaviour

-### 5. Geographic Performance Evaluation

-Use VPNs to simulate long-distance requests

-Acknowledge limitations:

-Additional routing layers

-VPN endpoint inconsistencies

-Focus on relative latency differences, not absolute measurements

-## Expected Outcomes
-### Lambda@Edge (Edge Execution)

-Lambda@Edge is expected to:

-Reduce perceived latency for globally distributed users through proximity and caching

-Deliver faster repeated responses due to CloudFront edge cache HITs

-Be most effective for lightweight, read-heavy workloads such as request routing and static content delivery

-Exhibit limited observability, with delayed and centralised CloudWatch logs

-### Regional AWS Lambda (Baseline Execution)

-Regional Lambda is expected to:

-Show increased latency for users far from the deployment region

-Exhibit more visible cold-start behaviour

-Provide stronger observability and monitoring capabilities

-Serve as a stable baseline for evaluating the benefits and trade-offs of edge execution

 ## Comparative Insight

+This project does not claim that edge computing is universally superior.

-Overall, the comparison is expected to demonstrate that:
+Instead, it is expected to demonstrate that:

-Performance improvements from Lambda@Edge are driven primarily by edge caching and geographic proximity, not raw execution speed
+Performance gains from Lambda@Edge are primarily driven by cache proximity and request distribution, not raw execution speed

-Regional Lambda remains preferable for workloads requiring strong observability, dynamic processing, or non-cacheable logic
+Regional Lambda provides stronger observability and debugging capabilities

-Edge computing is most beneficial when architectural conditions align with cacheable, latency-sensitive workloads
+Lambda@Edge is most effective for lightweight, cacheable, read-heavy workloads

+Architectural decisions should be guided by workload characteristics, not latency assumptions alone

+## Project Status

+Core architectures implemented and deployed

+Functional correctness validated

+Testing framework defined

+Full benchmarking and statistical analysis planned for the final report

+## Final note

+This repository supports the Interim Progression Demonstration (IPD) and represents a stable foundation for the final evaluation of serverless and edge computing trade-offs.

 ## References